Philliec459/ChartBook-Neutron-Density-Porosity-Estimations-using-KNN/README.md

 # Chart-Book-Neutron-Density-Porosity-using-KNN
-The objective of this project is to calculate a Neutron log vs. Bulk Density log Cross-Plot Total porosity using, at this point, the Schlumberger CNL or TNPH Charts as shown below.
+The objective of this project is to calculate a Neutron vs. Bulk Density Cross-Plot Total porosity using, at this point, the Schlumberger CNL or TNPH Charts as shown below.
 It is important to use the proper Neutron log associated with the appropriate chart for either fresh or saline fluid densities as specified.
-The Neutron logs should also be on limestone matrix with these charts.
+The Neutron logs should also be on limestone matrix.

 ![CNL_Image](CNL.png)

 ![TNPH_Image](TNPH.png)

-The name of the Python code is NeutDen_chartbook_porosity_knn_testresults.py.
+We are using a Jupyter Notebook to document this proces.
 This program uses as training data a matrix of Neutron Porosity (V/V) vs. Bulk Density (G/CC) with known porosities (see below).
 In this example we are using test data as our log data to observe how well the program is actually working.
 We have very good agreement between our log analysis chart book training values and the values estimated from this program.

 The porosity estimations are made using KNN.
 Before we begin any distance calculations, we first normalize the Neutron porosity and Bulk Density curves and then use a KNN of 3 to estimate our Cross-Plot porosity values from our test data set.